c3lang/c3-web/src/content/docs/Language Overview/types.md

     int i = b; // This is valid

     // However, 'inline' does not allow implicit conversion from
-    // the inline type to the distinct type:
+    // the inline type to the typedef type:
     // a = i; Error: Can't implicitly convert 'int' to 'Abc'
     // b = i; Error: Can't implicitly convert 'int' to 'Bcd' }